Understanding the difference between PRP, OPRP & CCP

 - supporting services, including waste and sewage disposal

-- the suitability of equipment and its accessibility for cleaning, maintenance and preventative maintenance
+- the suitability of the equipment and its accessibility for cleaning, maintenance and preventative maintenance

 - management of purchased materials (e.g., raw materials, ingredients, chemicals and packaging), supplies (e.g., water, air, steam and ice), disposals (e.g., waste and sewage) and handling of products (e.g., storage and transportation)